- Is there a waiting list for the Technical (lab/clinical) portion of the Program?

 - Personal Activities of Daily Living (PADL) - Services to assist and individual to meet basic needs.

-- State Exam to earn an Advance Certification.
+- State Exam to earn an Advanced Certification.

 6. What High School courses will help me prepare for the Nursing Program?